rkarn/Unlearning-Decision-Tree/README.md

 **So in this work, the modification of the tree to remove the branches corresponding to the forget class is adopted.**

-**In the jupyternotebooks, the notebook `Machine Unlearning DT (Nested if-else rules) .ipynb` show difficulty in pruning the nodes/branch.
-So an alternate mechansim is adopted in `Machine Unlearning DT (Chain of  if rules).ipynb` where a chain of `if` statements are added.**
+**In the jupyternotebooks, the notebook `Machine Unlearning DT (Nested if-else rules) MNIST.ipynb` show difficulty in pruning the nodes/branch.
+So an alternate mechansim is adopted in `Machine Unlearning DT (Chain of  if rules) MNIST.ipynb` where a chain of `if` statements are added.**

 **For STM32F303RE microcontroller implementation, a python in notebook `Unlearning_dt_MNIST_python_to_C.ipynb` generates the C code.
 This C code is transferred to the STMCube IDE for compile, build, and run.
 The generated C code is also available in the `DT Generated files` folder.**